giovanniboscu/continuous-section-field/actions-examples/tutorial-actions.md

 - `out/sections.bmp` — 2D section plot(s)
 - `out/properties.png` — curves of A, Ix, Iy, Cx, Cy along z
 - `out/exported_geometry.yaml` — exported end sections
-- (3D volume plot output depends on your implementation; some versions only show it, some also save it)
+- (3D volume plot behavior depends on your implementation: show only, or show + save)

-If an `out/` directory does not exist, create it first (or change the paths).
+If `out/` does not exist, create it first (or change output paths).

 ---

-## 6. What Results Should Look Like (Sanity Checks)
+## 6. Sanity Checks (Quick Validation)

-Because the width is constant and height increases linearly, you should expect:
+Because width is constant and height increases linearly, you should expect:

 - Area:
   \( A(z) = b \cdot h(z) \)
-  So A should increase linearly from 1.0 to 2.0.
+  so A increases linearly from 1.0 to 2.0.

-- Centroid y-coordinate (with base at y=0):
+- Centroid y-coordinate (base at y=0):
   \( C_y(z) = h(z)/2 \)
-  So Cy increases from 0.5 to 1.0.
+  so Cy increases from 0.5 to 1.0.

-- Second moment of area about x-axis for a rectangle about its base:
-  If computed about centroid (common),
+- Rectangle centroidal inertia around x:
   \( I_x(z) = b h(z)^3 / 12 \)
-  So Ix grows with \(h^3\): strongly non-linear.
+  so Ix grows nonlinearly with \(h^3\).

-These checks help confirm the interpolation and evaluation are working.
+If your trends are qualitatively different, check geometry correspondence and orientation first.

 ---

-## 7. Common Mistakes and How to Fix Them
+## 7. Common Mistakes and Fixes

-### 7.1 “Stations missing” or “Stations invalid”
-- Ensure station set names exist under `CSF_ACTIONS.stations`.
-- Ensure `stations:` references the station set correctly, e.g. `stations: [station_3pt]`.

-### 7.2 Polygon mismatch between S0 and S1
+### 7.1 Incorrect belief: “names must be identical in S0 and S1”
-- Same polygon name at both stations.
-- Same number of vertices at both stations.
+- **Correction**: names may differ across sections.
+- Required: unique names within each section + valid correspondence/topology.

+### 7.2 Duplicate polygon key in same section
+- Fix by making each polygon key unique in that section.

+### 7.3 Vertex mismatch on corresponding polygons
+- Ensure corresponding polygons have the same vertex count/order convention.

-### 7.3 Wrong orientation (CW instead of CCW)
+### 7.4 Wrong orientation (CW instead of CCW)
-- Reverse vertex order to make it CCW.
+- Reverse vertex order to CCW.
-- Do not rely on internal auto-fixes.

-### 7.4 Output path errors
+### 7.5 Output path errors
-- Create `out/` directory or change the output paths.
+- Create `out/` first or update paths.

-### 7.5 “fmt_display does nothing”
+### 7.6 `fmt_display` expectations
-- `fmt_display` affects text formatting (stdout/txt), not necessarily CSV formatting.
+- It generally affects text display formatting, not every file format.
-- Verify which action uses it and for which outputs.

 ---

 ## 8. Extensions (Next Steps)

-Once this works, you can extend the same pattern:

-1. Add more stations (S2, S3, ...) if you want piecewise-defined geometry.
+1. Add more stations (`S2`, `S3`, ...) for piecewise evolution.
-2. Add multiple polygons to represent multi-material or voids (composite/nesting).
+2. Add multiple polygons for composite parts/void modeling.
-3. Add solver writers:
+3. Add solver-writer actions:
    - `write_opensees_geometry`
    - `write_sap2000_geometry`
-4. Change station sets to concentrate evaluation where needed (e.g., near discontinuities).
+4. Refine station sets to increase sampling near critical z zones.

 ---

-## Summary

-- `geometry.yaml` defines the “what”: cross-section polygons at station sections.
-- `actions.yaml` defines the “how/when”: which z-stations to evaluate and which outputs to generate.
-- With these two files, you can run full analyses and generate plots without touching Python code.
+## 9. Final Rule to Remember

+For polygon naming in CSF station sections:

+- **Within one section (e.g., S0), names must be unique.**
+- **Between different sections (S0 vs S1), names can be different.**
+- Geometry interpolation correctness depends on correspondence/topology, not string equality alone.